sari2270/Recommendations/README.md

-# Recommendations - Project Setup Guide
+# Recommendations Widget - Quick Start Guide
-This guide will help you set up and configure the recommendation widget project.
-Follow these steps to get started.
+This guide will walk you through the Recommendations Widget project, a  widget suitable for embedding to enhance user experiences.
+The Recommendations Widget provides tailored content suggestions for users, enhancing their overall experience.

 ### 1: Set Up the Project